Adwai-T/Notes/Java/Spring.md

 }
 ```

-> We can find the documentation at : http://localhost:8080/swagger-ui.html
+> We can find the documentation at : [Swagger generated Doc Url at port 8080](http://localhost:8080/swagger-ui.html)

 ---

-# Flyway Database :
+## Flyway Database

 Flyway is a version control application to evolve your Database schema easily and reliably across all your instances.

 Many software projects use relational databases.
-This requires the handling of database migrations, also often called
+This requires the handling of database migrations, also often called schema migrations.
-schema migrations.

 ```xml
 <dependency>